brainhub/modsqr/README.md

 # Fast modulo squaring for modulo exponentiation
-This project provides fast native code to perform sequntial modulo squaring on x86_64.
-This code can also be used as a basis for modulo exponentiation in cryptographic libraries, given that squaring is the dominant portion of modulo squaring, which in turn is a building block of many cryptographic algorithms.
+This project provides fast native code to perform sequential modulo squaring on x86_64.
+This code can also be used as a basis for modulo exponentiation in cryptographic libraries, given that squaring is a dominant portion of modulo exponentiation, which in turn is a building block of many cryptographic algorithms.

 Currently the code performs operations in a 2048-bit integer field.
-This corresponds to a 2048-bit DH, 2048-bit [Verifiable Delay Function](https://eprint.iacr.org/2018/627), or 4096-bit RSA via [RSA CRT method](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Using_the_Chinese_remainder_algorithm), to name a few.
+This corresponds to a 2048-bit DH exponentiation, 2048-bit [Verifiable Delay Function](https://eprint.iacr.org/2018/627) calculation, or 4096-bit RSA via [RSA CRT method](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Using_the_Chinese_remainder_algorithm), to name a few.

 The project currently offers 4 tools:
-1. Squaring library, consisting of the 3-function API in the form Init/Calculate/Free.
+1. A squaring library, consisting of a 3-function API in the form Init/Calculate/Free.
 This library is suitable for integration into other projects.
 2. `sqr_test` tool that provides:
    - Benchmarking of modulo squaring performance
-   - Report on x86_64 CPU features that are important to achieve the top performance
+   - Report on x86_64 CPU features that are important to achieve top performance
-   - Suggests the VDF delay parameter `t`, such that it will take 1 day on to perform `2^t` squares on the test machine
+   - Estimate of the VDF delay parameter `t`, such that it will take 1 day on to perform `2^t` squares on the test machine
 3. `sqr` command-line tool to perform sequential squaring.
 This is the easiest way to interface with this project.
 4. A short example on how to integrate `sqr` with JavaScript